 Do check out my Mommy Inspired Meal Planner printable available on my website to help you get organized.

 Great time management requires being organized.
-The more organized that you are, the better it is to handle the day ahead.
+The more organized you are, the better it is to handle the day ahead.

-Being organized can also lessen the time or effort it takes to get things accomplished. an organized working environment is really key especially with kids to ensure optimal productivity while on the job.
+Being organized can also lessen the time or effort it takes to get things accomplished. an organized working environment is really key, especially with kids to ensure optimal productivity while on the job.

 It is best to keep your workspace only with the things you need for work and less of the children’s toys or activities unless you are doing homeschooling.
 In addition to that, an organized work area is key in keeping you in a work frame of mind being more engaged with work and less engaged with the clutter around you.

-For Post-it Notes, get different colors so that you can personalize them to specific activities.
+For post-it notes, get different colors so that you can personalize them to specific activities.
 For instance, blue for work/business related, red for grocery/shopping, etc. A whiteboard on the other hand keeps things visual for you.

-It is going to take habitually routine and practice to ensure time is managed well while working from home, especially with kids.
+It is going to take habitual routine and practice to ensure time is managed well while working from home, especially with kids.
 The more you continually try to practice this routine, the better you’re able to adapt with fewer mishaps along the way.